jbytecode/juliac/README.md

 ### Note

-I found the source code of `args2.jl` in a GitHub repo but I don't remember the link of this repo.
+I found the source code of `args2.jl` in a GitHub repo but I don't remember the link.
 Thank you for the author of this file, indeed, it's very helpful on how to get command line arguments using Julia's low level memory operations.